 Inside, the floating instrument pod and ultra-modern--almost Scandinavian--design are simple, but made of unusual materials including reclaimed wood veneer and fabrics using recycled fiber content.
 The driver and passenger sit low, as in any sports car, with the tall tunnel for the battery pack between them.
 The highly contoured lightweight seats proved comfortable for most occupants, though we'll be curious to learn whether that's the case over longer trips.

+The very first (2014) BMW i8 models were delivered in August 2014, and 2015s are now on sale.
+The base price is $135,700, which includes the mandatory delivery fee, and options can add $10,000 or more depending on how heavy-handed the buyer is on the specifications sheet.
 Among the features offered on BMW i8 cars in some markets are the world's first laser headlights--where they're legally permitted--with LED headlights fitted elsewhere.

 - Sleek coupe looks

 - Pricey for its performance

 - Could suffer from nerd factor